North Carolina CPA Requirements

 North Carolina Experience Requirements

-• Four years of teaching accounting at an accredited four-year college or university
+• Four years of experience teaching accounting at a four-year college or university, community college, or technical school

 CPA Exam Requirements